 - Designation of a principal collaborator or “Project Representative,” not necessarily the original applicant, who will be the JGI’s main point of contact throughout the duration of the sequencing project.

-- The collaborator must provide DNA or RNA, libraries, and other materials as described in the Statement of Work.
+- The collaborator will provide DNA or RNA, libraries, and other materials as described in the Statement of Work.
 Detailed guidelines for DNA/RNA submission are available.
-All materials described in the project proposal must be immediately available with the appropriate documentation and should be submitted to the JGI using the Collaborator Sample Information (CSI) form.
-Failure of the collaborator to provide materials described in the proposal in a timely fashion may lead to cancellation of the project and/or return of the proposal to the review panels.
+All materials described in the project proposal must be available with the appropriate documentation and should be submitted to the JGI as specified by the Project Manager.
+Failure to provide materials described in the proposal in a timely fashion may lead to cancellation of the project and/or return of the proposal to the review panels.

 - All source materials must pass the JGI QC process.
 Work will not commence on a new or resubmitted project component until the source material has passed the QC process.